cappuccino6/md-react-loader/README.md

-## this is a markdown file loader
+## This is a markdown file loader

-### why this?
+### Why this?

 This loader will help you directly import a markdown file as a common react component, is that amazing?

 Previously when we want to load a markdown file, we may need to do some extra work to load the file, and unfortunetly, babel will throw some error while you do these jobs.

+### How to use?

-will use this loader, you need to download it first
+While using this loader, you need to download it first

 ```
-npm i md-react-loader -s-dev
+npm i md-react-loader -save-dev
 ```

 Secondly, write an item of config of your webpack module rule